 Things to Look at Before Investing in REITs

-There are both advantages and disadvantages of REIT investments.
+There are both advantages and disadvantages of Investing in REITs.
 So before you decide to plunge in, look at these 7 key points.

 1. Economic Outlook